lvieirajr/mongorest/README.md

         collection = Book
         endpoint = 'books'

-Here, by inheriting from these Mixins our Resource already has the list, create and retrieve actions. <br />
+Here, by inheriting from these Mixins, our Resource already has the list, create and retrieve actions. <br />
 We also defined what will be the collection and endpoint this Resource refers to. <br />